antonarbus/q/README.md

 Honest take: the market exists and people pay for these tools.
 The challenge isn't differentiation — it's discoverability.
 That's the actual moat the big players have.

+## Package Notes

+### ag-grid-community / ag-grid-react

+**Do not upgrade past 35.2.1 without testing in Chrome dev mode.**

+AG Grid 35.3.0 introduced a regression where all grid pages render as a blank white page in Chrome under Vite's dev server.
+Firefox and the production build are unaffected.
+The DOM and row data are both present (visible in DevTools), but the grid's internal viewport collapses to 0×0, clipping all content.
+Resizing the browser window triggers AG Grid's ResizeObserver and makes the grid appear.

+Root cause (unconfirmed): 35.3.0 changed initialization timing — `runWhenReadyAsync()` now returns `true` for React 19, firing the "ready" event asynchronously via `window.setTimeout`, and `ready.current` is reset to `false` during cleanup.
+In Chrome's rendering pipeline this creates a race where the ResizeObserver callback fires before the grid has re-initialized after its first async ready cycle, leaving the viewport at zero height permanently.

+Workarounds tried that did NOT fix it: `renderingMode='legacy'`, clearing Vite cache, making the grid container a flex column, adding `display: flex` to `GridPageLayout`.

+Pinned to: `35.2.1` (exact, no `^`).

+---

 ## Troubleshooting

 **409 Already Exists** — Import existing resource into Terraform state: